Flammen-werfer-42/LoE-LogBot/README.md

 This is a bot that can log messages on the Legends of Equestria Discord

 This bot is written in Javascript off the Node framework.
+Remember when setting up the bot on Discord to use the generated token ID and apply it to "const token" in the index.js file.

+To start the bot, type <node .> into the terminal.

 Legends of Equestria Moderators have full reign to use the source code to either replicate or improve the bot whether I am still a moderator or not.